textpattern/textpattern.github.io/installation/index.md

 [^1]: Do not move files in the tree or change their names.
 Doing so will render Textpattern useless.

 [^2]: This type of file is a 'hidden' server file, meaning it won't appear in certain file managers unless the file manager is configured to show them.
-For example, if you setup local development on your Macbook Pro laptop, this file won't appear in Finder unless you turn hidden file functionality on.
+For example, if you setup local development on your Mac laptop, this file won't appear in Finder unless you turn hidden file functionality on.
 The same goes for certain FTP clients, which hide these files until you change settings to show them.

 ## Upload package to web server